solace-fi/solace-docs/docs/architecture/rating-engine.md

 ---
-sidebar_position: 9
+sidebar_position: 7
 ---

 # Rating Engine
+---
 Version 1 of the Rating Engine was designed especially for the Solace Wallet Coverage.
 The two main pillars of the engine are

 1. [<u>Get Balances</u>](https://github.com/solace-fi/solace-risk-api/tree/main/api/balances)
 2. [<u>Get Scores</u>](https://github.com/solace-fi/solace-risk-api/tree/main/api/scores)

-## Get Balances: Aggregates position from an address
+### Get Balances: Aggregates Position from an Address

 To be able to assess the premium, Solace first needs to fetch the positions in the users wallet.
 That is achieved through the balances method, which utilizes [<u>Zapper´s API</u>](https://api.zapper.fi/api/static/index.html#/) and only requires two parameters: